raspberrypilearning/gpio-music-box/en/step_3.md

 --- /task ---

 --- task ---
-Save and run you code.
-Then in the shell at the bottom of the Mu editor, you can use `.play()` commands to play the sounds.
+Save and run your code.
+Then, in the shell at the bottom of the Mu editor, use `.play()` commands to play the sounds.

 ```python3
 drum.play()